emberjs/website/source/blog/2019-02-15-the-ember-times-issue-85.md

 ---
 title: The Ember Times - Issue No. 85
-author: Chris Ng, Jessica Jordan, Jared Galanis, Kenneth Larsen the crowd
+author: Chris Ng, Jessica Jordan, Jared Galanis, Kenneth Larsen, Amy Lam
 tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2019 alias : "blog/2019/02/15-the-ember-times-issue-85.html"
 responsive: true
 ---

-<SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
+こんにちは Emberistas! 🐹

-Watch the Ember.js Documentary 🍿, an exclusive interview with Ember contributor @eshtadc, the Ember.js core team panel, 📐a big update to the guides
+In this week's issue: watch the Ember.js Documentary 🍿, check out the Ember.js core team panel 📹, there's a big update to the guides 📐, a new RFC to deprecate computed().meta(), and we have an exclusive interview with Ember contributor Lisa Backer.

 ---